rafelafrance/traiter/README.md

 self.replace('key', ' keyword | char_key | char_measured_from ')
 ```

 In this example any of the three tokens (`keyword`, `char_key`, or `char_measured_from`) will be replaced with the `key` token.
-The key token is what is used in the final rules.
-This is a pretty trivial example strictly for simplifying the notation but other examples do get more complex.
+The `key` token may be used in the final rules for producing traits.
+This is a trivial example that only simplifies the notation but other examples do get more complex and use the full power of regular expressions.

 #### 3. Convert sequences of tokens into the final productions
 Use regular expressions to find patterns of tokens that are then converted into traits.
 This is a single pass.